When you are self-employed, or have a small business, what happens to your work when you die is a bit more complex than if you are an employee.

 - Who gets to pay any employees, and how should they be paid?

 - What about insuring against yourself dying, if you are the sole proprietor or key to the business?

 The more you prepare in advance, the easier it will be for those left behind if you do die.

-In Gifted By Grief, I wrote about The List – questions that I asked Philip a few months before he died.
+In Gifted By Grief, the original memoir that is the precursor of Before I Go Solutions, I wrote about The List – questions that I asked my late husband Philip a few months before he died.
 Difficult questions, such as ‘what do you want to be buried in?’ and ‘when should I sell the car?’ and ‘what kind of coffin do you want?’
 Not to mention making sure I had his passwords and user names.